alarner/CodeFriends/notes/000-development-environment/README.md

 [Follow these Widows 10 specific instructions](./windows.md)

+## Install code command

+Go to visual studio code and `cmd+shift+p` to open up the command palette and then you can search for "shell" - look for: install "code" command in path.

 ### git settings

 Run in the terminal (replace with your name and email address):